All aboard for Europe's shrinking bank branch network

 The country shed nearly 700 more branches in the first three months of 2013, data from the Bank of Spain showed.

 "In Spain, the economic problems have been a catalyst.
-Perhaps without that things could have carried on the way they were for a little longer," said a Madrid-based banker from Barclays(BARC.L).
+Perhaps without that things could have carried on the way they were for a little longer," said a Madrid-based banker from Barclays.

 RISE OF THE INTERNET